theodorCodes/ci-django-shop-ms4/README.md

 3. Find the "Deployment method" section and click on "GitHub Connect to GitHub" button.

-4. Then search for the repository name: shop-ado-tutorial.
+4. Then search for the repository name: ci-django-shop-ms4

 5. And click "Connect".